-In Appendix A, I quantitatively evaluate the magnitude of 'shoe leather' cost by estimating the money demand function using long-run historical data, which is a classical question stemming from the contribution of Bailey (1956).
-More precisely, provided that the observed nominal short-term interest rate contains the expected inflation rate due to the Fisher effect, I estimate the increment of consumer surplus when expected inflation is zero and nominal short-term interest rate is equal to equilibrium real short-term interest rates.
+In Appendix 1, I quantitatively evaluate the magnitude of "shoe leather" cost by estimating the money demand function using long-run historical data, which is a classical question stemming from the contribution of Bailey (1956).
+More precisely, provided that the observed nominal short-term interest rate contains the expected inflation rate due to the Fisher effect, I estimate the increment of consumer surplus when expected inflation is zero and the nominal short-term interest rate is equal to equilibrium real short-term interest rates.

 First, let m(r) be the ratio of M1 to nominal GDP, m, expressed as a function of nominal short-term interest rate r.
-In this case, 'shoe leather' cost w(r) measured as the dead weight loss of money demand function, shown in Figure 2 in the text, is written as follows:
+In this case, "shoe leather" cost w(r) measured as the dead weight loss of money demand function, shown in Figure 2, is written as follows:

-$$w(r) = \int_0^r m(x) dx - rm(r)$$ .
-(A-1)
+$$w(r) = \int_0^r m(x)dx - rm(r). \tag{A.1}$$

-Let me assume that the money demand function is a log-log type as follows:
+Assume that the money demand function is a log-log type as follows:

-$$m(r) = Ar^{-\eta} \,. \tag{A-2}$$
+$$m(r) = Ar^{-\eta}.
+(A.2)$$

-then, equation (A-1) can be simplified as the following equation:46
+Then, equation (A.1) can be simplified as the following equation:44

-$$w(r) = A \frac{\eta}{1-\eta} r^{1-\eta}$$ (A-3)
+$$w(r) = A \frac{\eta}{1 - \eta} r^{1 - \eta}. \tag{A.3}$$

-Next, Figure A-1 is a scatter diagram showing the ratio of real balances to real income (vertical axis) and the nominal short-term interest rate (horizontal axis).
-In this figure, I use M1 as currency outstanding and the call rate as the short-term nominal interest rate (I use the official discount rate before 1969).47
+Next, Appendix Figure 1 is a scatter diagram showing the ratio of real balance to real income (vertical axis) and the nominal short-term interest rate (horizontal axis).
+In this figure, I use M1 as currency outstanding and the call rate as the short-term nominal interest rate (I use the official discount rate before 1969).45